Table of Contents[Hide][Click to Show]

 Grab an Kitchen Sink Breakfast Taco at the Lost Maples Cafe

 Garner State Park for Families

 A Texas favorite for generations of families, Garner State Park is a bucket list state park everyone should visit.
-Better yet, make it a weekend trip and camp.
+Better yet, make it a weekend trip with camping and a float trip.

 Dedicated in 1941, Garner State Park was named after Jack Nance “Cactus Jack” Garner, the Vice President of the United States from 1933-1941.
-It features 1,774 acres with activities like playing miniature golf, hiking or floating along the Frio River in a tube or kayak.
+It features 1,774 acres with activities like playing miniature golf, hiking or floating along the Frio River in a tube, kayak or paddleboat.

 Developed by the Civilian Conservation Corps (CCC), Garner features rock buildings and cabins built by the CCC.
 The CCC was created by President Roosevelt during the Depression.
 The organization employed young men to build park infrastructure during the 1930s.

-Garner State Park offers 335 campsites, 37 screened shelters and 17 historic stone cabins for camping.
+Garner State Park offers 335 campsites, 37 screened shelters and 17 historic stone cabins in the camping area with restrooms.
 Garner also features a playground, a butterfly garden with native plants and an interpretive center.

 The fun centers around the original park concession building that offers a souvenir store and a grill in an Airstream trailer.
-Under the shade of bald cypress trees, couples dance the night away on weekends during the summer season.
+Under the shade of bald cypress trees, the summer dance with juke box music is a must for Texans.

-And don’t forget to hike up Old Baldy, it’s a .5-mile hike to the top.
+And don’t forget to hike up Old Baldy; it’s a .5-mile hike to the top.
 Reward yourself with views for miles across the Texas Hill Country.
-Though it’s a bit steep so leave it for the bigger kids.
+It’s a bit steep, so leave it for the bigger kids.